enku/gentoo-build-publisher/docs/how-to-install.md

-For the `ALLOWED_HOST` setting, use either the virtual machine's (static) IP address or the hostname you'll be using to access the system from a web browser plus "localhost".
+For the `ALLOWED_HOST` setting, use either the virtual machine's (static) IP address or the hostname you'll be using to access the system from a web browser plus `'localhost'`.
 For example:

 ```python
 ALLOWED_HOSTS = ['10.10.100.12', 'localhost']